thomasddn/ha-volvo-cars/README.md

 # Volvo Cars Home Assistant integration

 This integration provides access to your Volvo car, provided your model and region are supported by their API.
 Supported regions include: Europe, Middle East, and Africa.

-For a full list of supported countries, visit [Volvo's API documentation](https://developer.volvocars.com/terms-and-conditions/apis-supported-locations/).
+For a complete list of supported countries, check out [Volvo's API documentation](https://developer.volvocars.com/terms-and-conditions/apis-supported-locations/).
+However, users have reported it does work in the US and Brazil.
+So even if you're not in one of the listed countries, you might still get lucky!

 Now check out the features section for details on what you'll get!